-'Federal Reserve Board (FRB)' The Board of Governors of the Federal Reserve System, commonly known as the Federal Reserve Board, is responsible for- amongst other things - setting monetary policy in the US.
+'Federal Reserve Board (FRB)' The Board of Governors of the Federal Reserve System, commonly known as the Federal Reserve Board, is responsible for - amongst other things - setting monetary policy in the US.

-'FICC' Represents Macro (including rates and currency), Credit and Securitised products.
+'FICC' Represents Macro (including rates and currency), Credit and Securitised products, part of CIB.